nolimitmaliq/f25-cisc474-individual/apps/docs/public/Outline.md

     - As an administrator, I want to manage user accounts and permissions so that people only see what they’re supposed to.
     - As an administrator, I want to have backup data at a scheduled time
     - As an administrator, I want to monitor system performance and logs so that I can catch and fix issues quickly.
-     - As an administrator, I want to enroll students into the correct courses which they have registered for
+    - As an administrator, I want to enroll students into the correct courses which they have registered for -As an administrator, I want the app to handle lots of traffic so everyone can use it smoothly, even when it’s busy.

 ## Minimum Viable Product